dickon/streaming/README.md

-# Short version

-Write code like this, which can run on a web server or in the browser:
+A couple of tiny classes which let you write code like this, which can run on a web server or in the browser:

 ```csharp
 await StartSection("Example");